mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/provision-a-custom-cluster/index.md

 In the [Quick start][quickstart], you provisioned a Konvoy cluster with default configuration settings.
 Customizing the cluster is an **optional** task, but one of the most common tasks you perform when deploying in a production environment.

 If you are configuring the Konvoy cluster for a production deployment, you can use this tutorial to learn the basic steps involved in provisioning a custom cluster.
-However, provisioning a production cluster typically involves more planning and custom configuration than covered in this example.
+However, provisioning a production cluster typically involves more planning and custom configuration than covered in this brief example.

 This tutorial demonstrates how you can customize a few simple configuration settings for your Konvoy cluster, then provision the cluster using a public cloud infrastructure.
 The steps are similar if you are provisioning the cluster using an internal network (on-prem) infrastructure.

 To provision a customized cluster on Amazon Web Services (AWS):